Ideal quantum gases: A geometrothermodynamic approach: Fermi-Dirac and Bose-Einstein ideal quantum gases

 Let us consider an ideal gas consisting of $N$ non-interacting identical particles, with mass $m$ and momentum $p_i$, inside a 3-dimensional box of volume $V$.
-According to the standard approach of statistical physics, this system can be described by the Hamiltonian \cite{huang} \be {\cal H} = \sum_{i=1}^N \frac{p_i^2}{2m}\ . \ee If we take into account the physical nature of the particles, the ideal gas can be either a Fermi gas, a Bose gas or a Boltzmann gas.
+According to the standard approach of statistical physics, this system can be described by the Hamiltonian \cite{huang} \be {\cal H} = \sum_{i=1}^N \frac{p_i^2}{2m}\ . \ee If we take into account the physical nature of the particles with a maximum occupation number of one or infinity, the ideal gas can be either a Fermi gas, a Bose gas or a Boltzmann gas.
 In the first two cases, the quantum nature of the particles (fermions or bosons) is the main characteristic of the system, whereas the Boltzmann gas is composed of classical identical particles.
 From a statistical point of view, the fact that no potential is present in the Hamiltonian (\ref{ham}) indicates the lack of thermodynamic interaction.